%20copy.jpg)

 The artist duo Otzko and Henningsen combine poetic expression with critical reflection to shed light on contemporary challenges in the Arctic and globally — particularly those related to climate, power, connections, and presence.
 They are the founders of the nomadic art project Arctic Pavilion, grounded in their own artistic and site‑responsive practices, which invites new insights into contemporary realities through research, movement and cross-disciplinary collaborations.

 Ina Otzko is an interdisciplinary artist from Northern Norway whose work spans photography, video, sound, performance, text, and sculpture.
-Engaging with urgent ecological, political, and existential concerns, her practice navigates memory, power, and the human body’s relation to space and landscape.
-Rooted in deep listening and a heightened awareness of time, Otzko’s work functions as silent activism—inviting reflection, provoking resistance, and opening space for new ways of seeing.
+Addressing urgent ecological, political, and existential concerns, her practice navigates memory, power, and the human relation to space and landscape.
+Rooted in deep listening and an expanded awareness of temporality, Otzko’s work evokes silent activism, merging poetic insight with critical intervention in ecological and social systems—inviting reflection, provoking resistance, and opening space for new ways of seeing.
 She holds master’s degrees from Goldsmiths, University of London, and Universität der Künste Berlin, and has exhibited widely across Norway and internationally.

 Stein Henningsen is a visual and performance artist based in Svalbard, whose work addresses political, social, financial, and climate issues.
-With a background in engineering and international marketing, he combines conceptual rigor with activist engagement.
-Henningsen founded the Arctic Action International Performance Festival, amplifying art inspired by the Arctic’s unique environment and geopolitical tensions.
-He has participated extensively in international performance festivals and cultural events and exhibited in Norway and abroad.
+With a background in engineering and international marketing, he combines conceptual rigor with activist engagement, using performance and visual practice to interrogate power, human–environment relations, and geopolitical dynamics.
+Henningsen founded the Arctic Action International Performance Festival, amplifying art inspired by the Arctic’s unique environment and social tensions.
+He has participated extensively in international performance festivals and cultural events and has exhibited in Norway and abroad.

 EYE IN THE SKY